linebender/vello/doc/vision.md

 I’m more inclined to fall back to CPU rendering.
 Projects such as [Blend2D] show that CPU rendering can be performant, though nowhere nearly as much as a GPU.
 Of course, that means coming up with CPU implementations of the algorithms.

 One intriguing possibility is to automatically translate the Vulkan compute shaders to CPU runnable code.
 This approach has the advantage of maintaining one codebase for the pipeline, reducing friction for adding new features, and guaranteeing pixel-perfect consistency.
 The biggest question is whether such an approach would be adequately performant.
 A very good way to get preliminary answers is to use [SwiftShader] or Mesa’s [Lavapipe], which do JIT generation of CPU side code.
 Obviously, for reasons of startup time and binary size it would be better to ship ahead-of-time translated shaders, but that’s a practical rather than conceptual problem.

-(An intriguing possibility is the [spirv to ispc translator], which doesn’t seem to be actively developed, but would seem to be a path to reasonably good CPU performance from shaders.)
+There are examples of compile time translation of shaders to CPU code.
+An intriguing possibility is the [spirv to ispc translator], which doesn’t seem to be actively developed, but would seem to be a path to reasonably good CPU performance from shaders.
+Another, actually used in production in WebRender, is [glsl-to-cxx].

 A truly universal compute infrastructure with unified shader source would have implications far beyond 2D rendering.
 The domain most likely to invest in this area is AI (deployment to consumer hardware; for server side and in-house deployment, they’ll obviously just use CUDA and neural accelerators).
 I’ll also note that this problem is ostensibly within scope of OpenCL, but they have so far failed to deliver, largely because they’ve historically been entirely dependent on driver support from the GPU manufacturer.
 I expect *something* to happen.